crisscrosscrass/feeddetective/README.md

 # feeddetective

-This project is related to validate shop feeds
+This project is related to shop feeds and validate shop feeds